shienlong/parallel/README.md

 ## 1. Introduction

-## 2. The objective of the project
+## 2. The objective of the project (Hafiz)
+- Build a cluster of machines
+- Delegate work for the machines using a distributed storage and processing framework
+- Orchestrate the communication between the machines using a central server

 ## 3. Scenario
 <suggestions - where and why apply image classification with edge node>